Skip to main content Skip to navigation

 DUNE

 The Deep Underground Neutrino Experiment (DUNE) is based in the USA.
 It will use the world’s most intense neutrino beam, and cutting-edge Liquid-Argon Time-Projection Chambers (LArTPC) detectors, to help answer some of the biggest outstanding questions about the nature of our universe.
 It will search for CP violation in the leptonic sector, make precision measurements of the parameters governing neutrino oscillations, search for nucleon decay, and search for the burst of neutrinos expected if a core-collapse supernova occurs in our galaxy.
-An overview of the Warwick EPP group's involvement can be found here.
+Descriptions of possible neutrino projects can be found here.

 Hyper-K